 With this project, students dive a little deeper into their aesthetic by developing a 3-page vision board.
 Similar to the collage project, they must complete research to find inspiration and verbalize their aesthetic before diving in.
 Page one should have text and images that align with their style.
 The second page highlights colors and adjectives that reflect their style.
 Page three includes graphics and images that show their style.
 Check out the full lesson pack here.

-Using aesthetic-based assignments early in the art course is a great way to help students gain confidence in talking about art and their own taste.
+Using aesthetic-based assignments early in the art course is a great way to help students gain confidence in talking about the philosophy art and their own taste in art.
 I often refer students back to these assignments if they need inspiration.

-Thanks for stopping by and reading how I introduce aesthetics and encourage discussion in my art class.
+Thanks for stopping by and reading how I introduce aesthetics and the philosophy of art and encourage discussion in my art class.
 Just like definitions of art, there is no right or wrong way to teach art, as long as students are engaging in creating, expressing, and developing an appreciation for this amazing craft.
 Don’t forget to check out more blog posts here, subscribe for updates straight to your inbox, join me on Facebook, or see daily posts on Instagram and Tik Tok.